apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

   fortressBuilder-Windows-Silver-i686-1.0.0.zip

 - Does your machine OS end with an 'X'?
 Go to README-QUICKSTART.txt

+- The source code for this project is located in FORTRESS_HOME/src folder.
 ___________________________________________________________________________________
 ###################################################################################
 # I. Instructions to extract and configure Fortress Builder Package to